-The planning project is largely based on the planned availability of submarine cable spectrum for use by research and education communities.
-It creates an unprecedented opportunity for the stakeholders in the U.S., Africa, and Brazil to coordinate planning efforts to strategically make use of the offered spectrum towards serving the broadest communities of interest in research and education.
-The AmLight consortium partners are the (Brazilian Education and Research Network (RNP), Academic Network of São Paulo (ANSP), Latin American Cooperation of Advanced Networks (CLARA), Chile’s Red Universitaria Nacional (REUNA), Florida LambdaRail (FLR), Association of Universities for Research in Astronomy (AURA), and Latin American Nautilus.
+The planning project is largely based on the current availability of 100G submarine cable capacity for use by research and education communities on the South Atlantic Cable System (SACS).
+It creates an unprecedented opportunity for the stakeholders in the U.S., Africa, and Brazil to coordinate planning efforts to strategically make of this South Atlantic route, serving the broadest communities of interest in research and education.
+The AmLight consortium partners are the (Brazilian Education and Research Network (RNP), Academic Network of São Paulo (ANSP), Latin American Cooperation of Advanced Networks (CLARA), Chile’s Red Universitaria Nacional (REUNA), Florida LambdaRail (FLR), Association of Universities for Research in Astronomy (AURA) and LSST, and Latin American Nautilus.

 AARCLight project is supported by NSF Award #1638990.
 Any opinions, findings, and conclusions or recommendations expressed in AARCLight materials are those of the author(s) and do not necessarily reflect the views of the National Science Foundation